-Every year, at least two college-bound queer women of color who demonstrate community involvement, academic achievement, and financial need and express an interest in leadership will each receive a Tagg Scholarship.
+Every year, at least one college-bound queer woman of color who demonstrates community involvement, academic achievement, and financial need and expresses an interest in leadership will receive a Tagg Scholarship.

 This is an opportunity for Tagg and the LGBTQ community to provide outstanding queer women of color with access to a college education, while enhancing their chances for a successful future as business leaders and entrepreneurs.

 MEET OUR 2019 AWARD RECIPIENT